zeinkap/surf-shop/README.md

 # Creating a craigslist like website

 ## Set up Express with Express generator to quickly set up skeleton folder structure
+npm i -g express-generator
+by default the view engine is set to pug, so change to express

 ## Create database design on trello